Dos and don'ts of outsourcing A/B test development

 The value of optimization is becoming increasingly clear.
-Research from GO Group Digital shows that companies—in every major market—that have a strong culture of experimentation are 36% more likely to report fast growth than those that don't.
+Companies—in every major market—that have a strong culture of experimentation are 36% more likely to report fast growth than those that don't.
 As A/B testing and optimization programs mature, the challenge becomes less about getting buy-in, strategy, and processes and more about scale and velocity.
 Simply put, mature programs want to move from 1 to 100 tests a year because of the ROI A/B testing delivers.
 The challenge then becomes how.

 Outsourcing your A/B test development could be the answer.

 But how do you decide whether outsourcing A/B testing makes sense for you, what tests to outsource, and when and how to do it?

 This guide shares insights from some of the best A/B test developers on the main considerations when thinking about how to outsource A/B testing.

 1 When to think about A/B test outsourcing

 First off, should your company even think about outsourcing A/B testing and optimization programs?
 Abdullah Mashuk, the founder of Brillmark LLC, says it probably should.
 "Most of our clients find outsourcing test development extremely important in order to execute CRO and other marketing campaigns on a timely basis.
 Generally, their internal development resources are busy with engineering priorities, so they can execute on marketing priorities."

 Of course, that's assuming your company has internal development resources.
 Tasin Reza, COO of EchoLogyx comments: "One of the biggest challenges I had at my previous company was that after finding good developers, and getting them to the point where they understood why we were coding in a specific way, they'd leave and get a job in full stack development.
 That wasn't very efficient."

 That experience led to him starting to outsource to a couple of engineers in Bangladesh, to building a bigger team, and then to joining EchoLogyx to solve the outsourcing issue for other companies.